What are Internal Finance / Internal Sources of Finance?

-Although, it is difficult to locate any disadvantage of reducing working capital, risk of bankruptcy rises in an attempt to reduce the working capital to a very low level.
-So, we recommend optimizing the working capital in place of reducing.
+Although it is challenging to locate any disadvantage of reducing working capital, the risk of bankruptcy rises in an attempt to reduce the working capital to a very low level.
+So, we recommend optimizing the working capital in place of reducing it.
 You may consider reading the following:

 The internal source of finance is broadly covered under the above heads.
 Some other types of finance which are termed as an internal source of capital are the employee contribution to the financial requirements of the company and the personal savings of the owners.

-Most of the times, a finance manager would try sourcing funds from internal sources because of the benefits as stated above.
-Businesses using an internal source of financing also shows a sign of good performance as the business is independently satisfying its requirements with the help of its own efficiencies and operational profits.
+A finance manager would often try sourcing funds from internal sources because of the benefits stated above.
+Businesses using an internal source of financing also show good performance as the business independently satisfies its requirements with the help of its efficiencies and operational profits.

 Quiz on Internal Sources of Finance